conda-incubator/conda-pypi/docs/developer/architecture.md

 for installing PyPI packages with conversion and `conda pypi convert` for converting PyPI packages without installing them.

-The plugin also registers three post-command hooks that extend conda's existing commands.
+The plugin also registers two post-command hooks that extend conda's existing commands.
 The environment protection hook triggers after `install`, `create`, `update`, and `remove` commands to automatically deploy `EXTERNALLY-MANAGED` files that prevent accidental `pip` (or any other Python install tool) usage.
 This is